Kemp Mill, Maryland: 2020 census

-As of the 2020 United States Census, there were 13,378 persons residing in the area.
-Persons under 18 years of age made up 24.9% of the area, while those over 65 years of age accounted for 16.1%.
+Demographic estimates

 The population density was 5,332 inhabitants per square mile.
-The racial makeup of the area was 59.5% White, 18.1% Black, 8.3% Asian, and 1.3% American Indian.
-Hispanics and Latinos of any race were 13.5% of the population.
 Non-Hispanic Whites were 55.1% of the population.
-Foreign-born persons accounted for 27.1% of the population, and 34.8% spoke a language other than English at home, including Russian, Ukrainian, Hebrew, Yiddish, and Spanish.
+Foreign-born persons accounted for 27.1% of the population, and 34.8% of residents spoke a language other than English at home, including Russian, Ukrainian, Hebrew, Yiddish, and Spanish.

+Households and housing estimates

+83.7% of occupied housing units were owner-occupied, and the median value of owner-occupied housing units was $518,100.

+Income and poverty

-In 2020, there were 4,713 households, of which 83.7% was owner-occupied.
-The median value of owner-occupied housing units was $518,100.
-Median household income in the CDP was $151,943 and per capita income was $60,348.
-69.6% of the population aged 16 or older was in the civilian labor force.
-The poverty level was 6.9% of the population.
+The median household income in the CDP was $151,943, and the per capita income was $60,348.
+Of residents age 16 and older, 69.6% were in the civilian labor force, and 6.9% of the population lived below the poverty line.